DFHG-project/volume_5_1/README.md

 This repository stores data from the [DFHG project](http://www.dfhg-project.org/) - [Volumen Quintum Pars Prior](http://www.dfhg-project.org/DFHG/index.php?volume=Volumen%20quintum%20pars%20prior#).

-This section of the volume contains works of Aristodemus, Eusebius, Priscus, John of Antioch, John Malalas, Critobulus, Photius, the author of the Periplus of the Euxine Sea, and Dionysius of Byzantium.
+This section of the volume contains 9 authors with works of Aristodemus, Eusebius, Priscus, John of Antioch, John Malalas, Critobulus, Photius, the author of the Periplus of the Euxine Sea, and Dionysius of Byzantium.

 `xml` files have been automatically generated from data stored in the DFHG database and are encoded in accordance with the CTS/CITE Architecture.
 The repository contains two kinds of files arranged by DFHG authors: